Xiaoxiao1Ling/xiaoxiao1ling.github.io/_pages/publications.md

   - /resume
 ---

 Ling, X., Gabrio, A., & Baio, G. (2025).
-Bayesian cost-effectiveness analysis using individual-level data is sensitive to the choice of Uniform priors on the standard deviations for costs in Log-Normal models.
-PhamarcoEconomics.
+Bayesian cost-effectiveness analysis using individual-level data is sensitive to the choice of Uniform priors on the standard deviations for costs in Log-Normal models. *PhamarcoEconomics*.
 (Accepted)

 Jin, H., Tappenden, P., **Ling, X**., Robinson, S. and Byford, S., (2023).
 [A systematic review of whole disease models for informing healthcare resource allocation decisions](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0291366). *Plos one*, 18(9).